 - Condominium construction

 Sales and marketing are likewise essential to a resort's long term viability.
 This might entail classes in:

 - Strategic planning

 - Public relations

-According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), it is anticipated that employment for lodging managers in general will increase eight percent from 2014 to 2024.
-While salaries fluctuate greatly, the median salary for lodging managers in May 2015 was $49,720, the BLS reported.
+According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), it is anticipated that employment for lodging managers in general will increase one percent from 2018 to 2028.
+While salaries fluctuate greatly, the median salary for lodging managers in May 2018 was $53,390, the BLS reported.

 Continuing Education Information

 A certificate of completion in ski resort management is also available at institutions offering an associate's ski resort management degree.
 Internships are often a vital component of the certificate program.
 And, for students pursuing a general 2-year hospitality or business degree, a certificate in ski resort management is regarded as a useful complement when entering this field.

 Students wishing to work as a ski lodge manager or in a related field may complete an undergraduate program in ski resort management.
 Associate's and bachelor's degree programs in this field often include coursework in housekeeping management, hospitality and planning as well as hands-on training in ski area operations.